 We believe that progress is taking place, or existing mechanisms can be used, on each of the first three requirements, which makes it appropriate for the Commission to undertake design of RTP tariff components.
 If progress can continue on each of these four requirements, then RTP could be implemented during some portion of the summer of 2001.

+We believe the following requirements must be satisfied before our proposal can be implemented for eligible end-users.
 First, the California ISO must define and publish prices in near-real time (e.g., every hour).
 The ISO has a wholesale real-time imbalance energy market and is planning to implement a wholesale day-ahead market this summer to help it deal with reliability issues.
 The real-time market and/or the ISO’s overall imbalance energy costs could be used for the price reference for the RTP system, and the 24 hours of day-ahead prices will help customers plan their response strategy for the coming day.

 Second, each RTP customer must be equipped with an appropriate real-time ("interval") meter capable of recording (and transmitting to remote meter readers), the real-time usage of each customer.
 Even without RTP, these meters will pay for themselves just because they permit users to participate in the ISO Demand Relief incentive program.
-ABX1 29thereprovides $35 million to support RTP metering systems, which will permit about 14,000 new meters for customers between 200 and 500 kW, and to upgrade some of the 7000 existing meters of large customers (above 500 kW).
+Now that the legislature has passed and the Governor has signed ABX1 29, there is a firm funding source of $35 million to support RTP metering systems, which will permit about 14,000 new meters for customers between 200 and 500 kW, and to upgrade some of the 7000 existing meters of large customers (above 500 kW).
 Should all such customers be metered with this equipment, then about 13,000 mW of peak demand for the UDCs would be influenced by real time prices.
 The CEC is developing plans to roll out these metering services during the summer of 2001, with larger customers coming first and smaller customers coming in additional waves.
 Even though relatively few end-users will be supported, these large end-users are a major portion of the system load and their response to RTP could elicit substantial effects on market clearing prices.

 Third, utility billing systems must be modernized to calculate bills based on recorded hourly usage and hourly prices.
 UDCs have already filed materials indicating that billing system constraints can induce major delays in implementation.
 Fortunately, there are alternatives that can be used to “work around” these problems.
 Each UDC has a set of data exchange mechanisms designed to permit ESPs serving direct access customers to submit energy bills for each end-user to the UDC if the ESP had elected to use UDC-consolidated billing for that customer.
-This means that UDCs could compute the charges for these few thousand end-users voluntarily electing the CEC’s RTP supplemental arrangement by establishing a “pseudo-ESP” code for these end-users, computing the energy procurement bills of these customers offline, and importing the energy procurement charge into the final bill computation process.
+This means that UDCs could compute the charges for these few thousand end-users voluntarily electing this proposed RTP supplemental arrangement by establishing a “pseudo-ESP” code for these end-users, computing the energy procurement component of the bills of these end-users offline, and importing the energy procurement charge into the final bill computation process.
 This is a proven technique that has been in place since April 1998 for direct access customers, and can be used as a temporary mechanism until the mainstream billing system can be modified to accomplish these computations.